Indore: IMA, MGM Medical College take out rally to mark World Mental Health Day

-Indore (Madhya Pradesh): Indian Medical Association-Indore Chapter and Psychiatry Department of MGM Medical College took out an awareness rally over mental health issues to observe World Mental Health Day, on Sunday.
+Indian Medical Association-Indore Chapter and Psychiatry Department of MGM Medical College organised an awareness rally over mental health issues to observe World Mental Health Day, on Sunday.

-The rally was taken out from MGM Medical College to Super Speciality Hospital in which doctors, social activists and students participated.
-They were carrying placards about awareness on mental disease.
+The rally was taken out from MGM Medical College to Super Speciality Hospital in which doctors, social activists, and students participated with the placards about awareness on mental disease.

 President of IMA Dr Sumit Shukla said, “The rally was taken out to mark Mental Health Day and to spread awareness among people about the mental health diseases with a message to not avoid even episodes of anxiety and to meet the psychiatrist.”